-- Examine planned texts and tasks to identify language that may be unfamiliar or challenging to children and identify opportunities to highlight and discuss vocabulary and language features both before (e.g., front-loading) and during lessons.
+- Examine planned texts and tasks to identify language that may be unfamiliar or challenging to children and identify opportunities to highlight and discuss vocabulary and language features both before (i.e., front-loading) and during lessons.
 Consider the background knowledge needed to understand the texts and tasks.
-Observe how children use the new language and adjust whole-group instruction or work with small groups to provide adequate and appropriate support. - Analyze the language features and structure of a text (e.g., fable, poem, picture book about animals and their habitats, a simple biography) and plan instruction to deepen children's awareness, comprehension, and use of targeted vocabulary or language structures through teacher modeling,
+Observe how children use the new language and adjust whole-group instruction or work with small groups to provide adequate and appropriate support. - Analyze the language features and structure of a text (e.g., fable; poem; picture book about the sun, moon, and stars; map of the community) and plan instruction to deepen children's awareness, comprehension, and use of targeted vocabulary or language structures through teacher modeling, interactive read-alouds, guided discussions, and collaborative writing.

-- read-alouds, guided discussions, and collaborative writing.
-For example, teach how an author uses past tense verbs to describe events in a person's life. - Help children use target vocabulary and language structures by providing planned and just-in-time scaffolds (e.g., child-friendly explanations or definitions, graphic organizers, pictures, sketches, realia, sentence starters or frames, word banks). - Promote the use of vocabulary and phrases in context by encouraging children to apply new language in speaking and writing activities (e.g., singing songs, reciting chants and poems, describing pictures, retelling stories, sharing information, forming sentences) individually and with others. - Scaffold and guide children's engagement in extended peer conversations about texts or topics in which they ask and answer questions; build on one another's ideas; make personal observations; offer alternate endings or opinions; act out, reconstruct, or retell a text; or create oral or written responses. - Highlight crosslinguistic connections to build language awareness and enhance comprehension of text structures and language features (e.g., placing adjectives after a noun in Arabic and before a noun in English; ensuring agreement of articles, nouns, and adjectives for gender and number in Spanish, "las sillas pequeñas," and not doing so in English, "the little chairs"). - Call attention to how a text children are reading or listening to is organized (e.g., by story sequence or informational topic and details) and model how to organize writing accordingly using graphic organizers and visuals. - Provide flexibility in pacing to attend to children's processing time in English and to build vocabulary and background knowledge that native speakers of English likely already possess and that are essential to comprehension and production.
+For example, teach how an author uses past tense verbs to describe events in a person's life.

+- Help children use target vocabulary and language structures by providing planned and just-in-time scaffolds (e.g., child-friendly explanations or definitions, graphic organizers, pictures, sketches, realia, sentence starters or frames, word banks). - Promote the use of vocabulary and phrases in context by encouraging children to apply new language in speaking and writing activities (e.g., singing songs, reciting chants and poems, describing pictures, retelling stories, sharing information, forming sentences) individually and with others. - Scaffold and guide children's engagement in extended peer conversations about texts or topics in which they ask and answer questions; build on one another's ideas; make personal observations; offer alternate endings or opinions; act out, reconstruct, or retell a text; or create oral or written responses. - Highlight crosslinguistic connections to build language awareness and enhance comprehension of text structures and language features (e.g., placing adjectives after a noun in Arabic and before a noun in English; ensuring agreement of articles, nouns, and adjectives for gender and number in Spanish, "las sillas pequeñas," and not doing so in English, "the little chairs"; tracking print right to left in Farsi and left to right in English). - Call attention to how a text children are reading or listening to is organized (e.g., by story sequence or informational topic and details) and model how to organize writing accordingly using graphic organizers and visuals. - Provide flexibility in pacing to attend to children's processing time in English and to build vocabulary and background knowledge that native speakers of English likely already possess and that are essential to comprehension and production.